When I first started looking for money-making opportunities, online typing jobs were all the rage.

-While slots for contractors rarely open, those with 2 to 3 years of data entry experience and types 50 words per minute with high accuracy have a good chance to get hired.
+While slots for contractors rarely open up, those with 2 to 3 years of data entry experience and type 50 words per minute with high accuracy have a good chance to get hired.

 Depending on the project, Axion pays its workers either on a per-project or per-page basis.

 Unfortunately, Axion does require a fee to get included in their newsletter for future openings, but the actual jobs are real and definitely pay.

 Speechpad offers several types of work-from-home typing jobs, including data entry, transcription, captioning, translation, and reviewing (quality assurance).

 Transcribing short audio files is paid $.40-$.50 for each audio minute completed.

 Speechpad accepts people new to home-based work and pays its workers every two weeks via PayPal.

 If you are from either Canada or the United States (except California), have experience in legal or general transcription, and are willing to undergo federal, state, and local background checks, then SpeakWrite may just be the company for you.

 They have thousands of clients in a wide range of industries from government and law enforcement to IT and other fields.